pololu/libpololu-avr/README.txt

-In this folder you will find an "include" folder that has AVR header files such as avr/io.h and a "lib" folder that has AVR libraries such as lib/libc.a.
+In this folder you will find an "include" folder that has AVR header files such as avr/io.h and a "lib" folder that has AVR libraries such as libc.a.

 In the library's top-level folder, type "make show_prefix".
 The Makefile will tell you where it thinks your avr-gcc files are.
 If the folder names displayed are correct, then you can run "make install" to install the library files.
-You will need to run this command with the correct permissions, so "sudo make install" will usually be required in Linux, and in Windows Vista/7 you will have to right-click on install.bat and select "Run as administrator".
+You will need to run this command with the correct permissions, so "sudo make install" will usually be required in Linux, and in Windows you will have to right-click on install.bat and select "Run as administrator".

 If "make show_prefix" does not show the correct folders, or the steps above don't work for you for any other reason, then you can install